Katori Hall: Personal life

 Hall is married to Alan Tumusiime, a video editor and photographer.
 They have two children.

 Awards and nominations

 Theatre

 Her awards include a Laurence Olivier Award Susan Smith Blackburn Award, Lark Play Development Center Playwrights of New York (PONY) Fellowship, Kate Neal Kinley Fellowship, two Lecompte du Nouy Prizes from Lincoln Center, Fellowship of Southern Writers Bryan Family Award in Drama, Fellowship, and the Lorraine Hansberry Playwriting Award.

 Hall was shortlisted for the London Evening Standard Most Promising Playwright Award and received the Otis Guernsey New Voices Playwriting Award from the William Inge Theatre Festival.
 She is a member of the Fellowship of Southern Writers.

 Hall was awarded the 2021 Pulitzer Prize for Drama for her play The Hot Wing King.
+In 2023, she received the University Medal for Excellence from Columbia University.

 Hall has been a book reviewer, journalist, and essayist for publications such as The Boston Globe, Essence, Newsweek and The New York Times.
 She has been a Kennedy Center Playwriting Fellow at the O’Neill.